matiusz/songbook/README.md

   Songbook is an easy to use tool for creating songbooks where each song is represented by a different file, allowing them to be easily shared or moved between different songbooks.
 It has it's own display module or it can generate LaTeX files and compile them to pdf.

+  ##Configuration

+  format - e.g. a4paper, a5paper
+  sides - oneside/twoside
+  twoside - pdf will have inner and outer margins and will include a blank page if chapter would start on an even page otherwise textFieldSize - width and height of area text area margins - horizontal - inner in case of twoside option, left otherwise
+          - vertical - top margin
+  fontSize - basic size of the font, supports sizes 10, 11, 12
+  lyricsFont, chordsFont - one of the fontcodes available for example here: https://www.overleaf.com/learn/latex/Font_typefaces#Reference_guide

   ## Requirements

   - Python 3.9+